readmeio/better-ajv-errors/SECURITY.md

 ## Reporting a Vulnerability

-If there are any vulnerabilities in `oas`, don't hesitate to _report them_.
+If there are any vulnerabilities in `better-ajv-errs`, don't hesitate to _report them_.

 Please email security@readme.io and describe what you've found.